dotnet/docs/docs/standard/io/buffers.md

 Processing a `ReadOnlySequence<T>` can be challenging since data may be split across multiple segments within the sequence.
 For the best performance, split code into two paths:

-- A fast path, that deals with the single segment case.
+- A fast path that deals with the single segment case.
 - A slow path that deals with the data split across segments.

 There are a few approaches that can be used to process data in multi-segmented sequences: